Best Camping in Utah: Our 10 Top Picks

 Dixie National Forest Utah

-Within the forest, you’ll find 26 campgrounds and five picnic sites.
+Within the forest, you’ll find 26 developed campgrounds and several locations for dispersed camping.
 There are also several group camping and picnicking areas, which can be reserved in advance.
 Check out the Honeycomb Rocks Campground in the Pine Valley.
 You’ll find 21 campsites, all with fire pits, tent pads, picnic tables, potable water, and a vault toilet.
 This campground is conveniently located close to the Enterprise Reservoir, where you can fish for brown trout, among others, and there’s a boat ramp available too.

 Zion National Park Utah

-Zion National Park is famous for its towering, sandstone canyon walls and ancient red mountains and is a magnet for visitors from right across the country.
+Zion National Park is famous for its towering, sandstone canyon walls and ancient red mountains and is a magnet for campers from across the country.

 Unfortunately, such is the scenic drive’s popularity, that it now has severely restricted private vehicle access, offering mass transit to the area instead.
 So, you must leave your car in Springdale or at the park’s visitor center and take the shuttle transport provided into the canyon.